jdesant/jdesant/README.md

 - 👋 Hi, I’m @jdesant
-- 👀 I’m interested in Data Engineering
+- 👀 I’m interested in Data Engineering and Product Management.
 - 🌱 I’m currently learning Power BI, Python, and SQL.
 - 💞️ I’m looking to collaborate on data science projects.
 - 📫 How to reach me: https://www.linkedin.com/in/jerdes/